bchangg/on-air-device/micropython/README.md

 # Upload scripts

-Go to pymakr extensions and connect device
+Go to pymakr extension and connect device
 Make sure you do `cp config_template.py config.py`, and replace placeholders with credentials in config.py Right click `main.py`,`boot.py` and `config.py`, select pymakr -> upload to device

 # Run scripts

 Right click the device and select hard reset.
-The scripts will be running.:w
+The scripts will be running.